excl-networks/strapi-plugin-ezforms/README.md

 #### Form Submissions

 This will store all of your form submissions.
 There are 2 parts to this collection.
-There is the score section which corresponds to the captcha score (if you have captcha disabled it will display -1)
+There is the score section which corresponds to the captcha score (if you have captcha disabled it will display -1) The second part is the actual form data in JSON form.
 #### Notification Recipients
 These are all of the people that need to be notified of the submission.